Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 3. Fibre Laser

-Advantages and Disadvantages of Laser Beam Welding
+Advantages of Laser Beam Welding

-Following are the advantages:
+The following are some of the advantages:

 1. Easily automated process.